JSONXX

 Excel Shows Garbled Text

 Cause: Excel defaults to ANSI encoding for CSV.
-Fix: Choose UTF-8 BOM encoding, or download .xlsx format.
+Fix: Choose UTF-8 BOM encoding, or download .xlsx format directly.

 File Too Large